app-generator/app-generator/docs/source/technologies/nextjs/drizzle-orm.md

 ### Next.js with TypeScript

 Drizzle is designed to be type-safe with TypeScript.
 So, we assume you are already building stuff with TypeScript in Next.js.
 The use of app router, forms and server actions with TypeScript are most relevant for the code in this guide.

 ### Additional Packages

 The demo app in this guide uses React Hook Form and Zod alongside Drizzle.
 Their usage in the app is pretty easy to grasp and is not the scope of this post.
 We expect you come familiar with the basics of form validation using [React Hook Form](https://www.react-hook-form.com/get-started/), [Zod](https://zod.dev/) and their [resolver](https://github.com/react-hook-form/resolvers/tree/master/zod) from respective documentations.

 We also use [TailwindCSS](https://tailwindcss.com/docs/installation/framework-guides) with [DaisyUI](https://daisyui.com/docs/install/).
 Feel free to refer to their docs in case you need to dive into their setup.

-## Spinning Up a Local Postgres Instance
+## Local Postgres Instance

 First, have PostgreSQL installed locally and start a running database instance named `drizzle_nextjs` using either `psql` or [pgAdmin](https://www.pgadmin.org/docs/).
 Please refer to this [Youtube tutorial](https://www.youtube.com/watch?v=KuQUNHCeKCk) if you need a fresher.